-Thank you for your interest in volunteering for the Smithsonian's National Museum of the American Indian (NMAI).
+Thank you for your interest in volunteering for the Smithsonian Institution at our National Museum of the American Indian.
 Volunteers have provided an important means of support for the Smithsonian Institution since its establishment in 1846.
 Dedicated to the "increase and diffusion of knowledge," the Smithsonian is the world's largest museum complex with research facilities in the United States and abroad.
-The NMAI, with public locations on the National Mall in Washington, D.C., and in New York City, is an important center for research committed to advancing knowledge and understanding of the Native cultures of the Western Hemisphere—past, present, and future—through partnership with Native people and others.
+The NMAI, with locations on the National Mall in Washington, D.C., and New York City, is an important center for research committed to advancing knowledge and understanding of the Native Cultures of the Western Hemisphere—past, present, and future—through partnership with Native people and others.
 The museum works to support the continuance of culture, traditional values, and transitions in contemporary Native life.

-Qualified volunteers are patient, compassionate, effective communicators, interested in Native American art and cultures, and are enthusiastic about learning and teaching.
+Qualified volunteers are patient, compassionate, effective communicators, interested in Native American art and cultures, and enthusiastic about learning and teaching.
 Flexibility, good judgment, and the ability to work independently as well as within groups are additional skills for successful candidates.
 Applicants must be available on regular weekdays or on weekends and able to commit to the program.
-The NMAI provides all the necessary training to make volunteers successful.
+We provide all the necessary training to make you successful.

 Opportunities for participation

-imagiNATIONS Activity Center: Kids, kids and more kids!
-If you've always wanted to interact with younger audiences and families, you have come to the right spot.
-Opportunities at the Center include maintenance and clean up, assisting with hands-on activities, and greeting visitors.
+imagiNATIONS Activity Center (DC): Kids, kids, and more kids!
+If you have always wanted to interact with younger audiences and families, you have come to the right spot.
+Opportunities include maintenance and clean-up, helping prepare hands-on activities, and greeting visitors.

-Welcome Desk: "Working the desk” is a wonderful way to meet and greet museum visitors.
-Opportunities here include answering visitor questions, directing visitors to destinations inside and outside of the museum, and helping to set the “tone" of the museum for visitors.
+Welcome Desk (DC & NY): “Working the desk” is a wonderful way to meet and greet visitors.
+Welcome Desk volunteers answer visitors’ many questions, direct visitors to destinations in and outside the NMAI and, in general, help set the “tone” for museum visits.

-Cultural Arts (performing arts, arts demonstrations, thematic festivals): Responsibilities vary but may include greeting the public, passing out programs and other literature, staffing an information table, assisting backstage, and/or helping with set-up/break down.
-Some events take place on weekends or evenings.
+Performing Arts, Demonstrations, Thematic Festivals, Film & Video (DC & NY): Opportunities in Public Programs vary, but may include greeting the public, passing out programs and other literature, staffing an information table, assisting backstage, and/or helping with set-up and breakdown.
+Some events take place in the evening or on weekends.